Senas23/DeployingAppService/README.md

 The reason I chose these three components, is I though they would be an interesting way to explore attacking and defending Azure Services.

 ## The Problem
 While all of the components were not to difficult to build (with some research), I came accross an interesting limitation in Terraform.
 From what I could tell, you can build the app service with Terraform, but you cannot provision the app.

+## The Solution
+I wanted a solution that did not involve running anything on my computer.
 So after some brainstorming, I decided this would be a good opportunity to use Github Actions to orchestrate the commands.

-## The Solution
+### Step 1 - Configure Github Actions to run Terraform
 Initially, I was using [Terraform Cloud](https://terraform.io) to run the playbooks.
 I connected Terraform Cloud to Github, so that every commit to Github would trigger a Terraform plan.
 The first challenge was to figure out how to transfer this task to Github Actions.
 To resolve, I found the [workflow YAML for Github Actions](https://www.terraform.io/docs/github-actions/setup-terraform.html).
 I modified it to look like this:

 ```bash